Bahamas Maritime Authority releases safety bulletin following fatality investigation regarding a nitrogen cylinder

 Photo credit: Maritime NZ

-In the aftermath of the report published into a fatal accident in which two crew members of the yacht Platino died back in June 2016, Maritime NZ has announced regulatory changes.
+In the aftermath of the report published into the fatal Platino accident in which two crew members of the yacht Platino died back in June 2016, Maritime NZ has announced regulatory changes.
 These apply to safety requirements for recreational vessels leaving New Zealand ports and for other recreational vessels operating in New Zealand waters.

 The incident